YOUR GUIDE TO RESIDENTIAL PROPANE-POWERED GENERATORS

 A propane generator is actually a set that contains an LPG-fueled engine and an electric generator head.
 LPG gensets range from small portables to large standby systems.
 Depending on the size, they can power small appliances and tools or an entire home.
 They can also be used in private off-grid homes as a prime power source.
 LPG price generally follows crude oil price trends.
 However it has a lower BTU content and slightly lower efficiency than diesel and gasoline.
 With the same HP of an engine, a LPG powered model will generate about 15% less power than a gasoline model, and 30% less than a diesel.
 Although LPG is normally cheaper than gasoline or diesel, its lower cost per gallon may not completely offset its lower efficiency, which makes it a bit more expensive fuel choice.
 However, if you plan to use the propane genset only in an emergency, this does not present a real issue.
 You can find more details in our guide to selection and buying a standby generator for the home.

 LPG standby gensets for whole house are most commonly used in residential areas not serviced by the natural gas distribution system.
-Many consumer-grade stationary LP models can also run on natural gas, so their part numbers are sometimes the same.
-The pipe sizing, construction and layout are specified in NFPA 58 as well as state and local codes.
+Most consumer-grade stationary LP models can also run on natural gas, so their part numbers are sometimes the same.
+The pipe sizing, construction and layout must comply with NFPA 58 as well as state and local codes.

 As for portable gensets, selection of the fuel depends on your application and cost considerations.
 If you have to frequently move your equipment from place to place, such as on construction sites, dragging a propane cylinder along with the generator may be inconvenient.
 For such applications diesel models with built-in on-board fuel tanks make more sense.
 Of course, gasoline devices have the tank too, but I would not recommend them because of their lower reliability.
 For an emergency home use, in my view an LPG-fueled portable is a better choice because propane can be stored practically forever and it will not gum up the engine's fuel system.
 An important advantage of propane is it's the only type of a transportable fuel that can be refilled during a major blackout when gas pumps may not work.
 And if you already have a large propane storage tank for heating and cooking, you can use it to hook up your LPG portable device for a long runtime.
 You just need to install an additional pressure regulator.